zhwei/nexus-composer-push/README.md

 ## Installation

-1. Download nexus-push.phar.gz from dist directory.
+Download `nexus-push.phar` file from [release page](https://github.com/zhwei/nexus-composer-push/releases)
-2. unzip to nexus-push.phar

 ## Usage
 Many of the options are optional since they can be added directly to the `composer.json` file.